 The Pet Animal Care Facilities Act (PACFA) Program is dedicated to protecting the health and well-being of animals in pet care.
 We are the only PACFA-licensed Cocker Spaniel rescue in Colorado!

 Our directors and volunteers rescue Cocker Spaniels in need when they face euthanasia or from owners who cannot care for their pets anymore, as well as neglect or abandonment situations.
 Rescued dogs are placed in a foster home of prescreened volunteers until a suitable forever home is found.
-Before the dogs are available for adoption, they are spayed or neutered and seen by a veterinarian for a health exam to identify and treat any health care issues, and any necessary vaccinations are administered.
-Our dogs also undergo a behavior evaluation to help us determine what type of permanent home environment would allow them to thrive and succeed.
+Before the dogs are available for adoption, they are spayed or neutered and seen by a veterinarian for a health exam to identify and treat any health care issues, along with any necessary vaccinations.
+Our dogs also undergo a behavior evaluation to help determine what type of permanent home environment will allow them to thrive and succeed.

 RMCR Board Members

 Kathryn Glass, President/CEO

 Rocky Mountain Cocker Rescue, Inc. is a 501(c)(3) non-profit, charitable corporation headquartered in Centennial, Colorado and officially incorporated on February 17, 2009.